Last Updated on June 4, 2020 by Nancy Carteron, MD, FACR

 Thanks to all of you for coming to read what I’ve written, for commenting, for sharing your stories, and for helping to eradicate the stigma!

-Together, we can alter perceptions and change the way people view sexually transmitted diseases and infections and those who contract them.
+Together, we can alter perceptions and change the way people view sexually transmitted infections and diseases and those who contract them.
 Rock on, folks.

 100 Essential Online Public Health Resources